-- a) The programme is suitably structured and coherently oriented towards the achievement by learners of its intended programme learning outcomes.
-The programme (including any stages and modules) is integrated in all its dimensions. - b) In so far as it is feasible the programme provides choice to enrolled learners so that they may align their learning opportunities towards their individual educational and training needs. - c) Each module and stage is suitably structured and coherently oriented towards the achievement by learners of the intended programme learning outcomes. - d) The objectives and purposes of each of the programme's elements are clear to learners and to the provider's staff. - e) The programme is structured and scheduled realistically based on sound educational and training principles12. - f) The curriculum is comprehensively and systematically documented. - g) The credit allocated to the programme is consistent with the difference between the entry standard and minimum intended programme learning outcomes. - h) The credit allocated to each module is consistent with the difference between the module entry standard and minimum intended module learning outcomes. - i) Elements such as practice placement and work based phases are provided with the same rigour and attentiveness as other elements. - j) The programme duration (expressed in terms of time from initial enrolment to completion) and its fulltime equivalent contact time (expressed in hours) are consistent with the difference between the minimum entry standard and award standard and with the credit allocation.13
+The programme is suitably structured and coherently oriented towards the achievement by learners of its ntended programme learning outcomes.
+The programme (including any stages and modules) is integrated n all its dimensions. n so far as it is feasible the programme provides choice to enrolled learners so that they may align their earning opportunities towards their individual educational and training needs.
+Each module and stage is suitably structured and coherently oriented towards the achievement by learners of the intended programme learning outcomes.
+The objectives and purposes of each of the programme's elements are clear to learners and to the provider's staff. earning opportunities towards their individual educational and training needs.
+Each module and stage is suitably structured and coherently oriented towards the achievement by learners of the intended programme learning outcomes.
+The objectives and purposes of each of the programme's elements are clear to learners and to the of the intended programme learning outcomes.
+The objectives and purposes of each of the programme's elements are clear to learners and to the The programme is structured and scheduled realistically based on sound educational and training principles 12 .
+The curriculum is comprehensively and systematically documented.
+The credit allocated to the programme is consistent with the difference between the entry standard and minimum intended programme learning outcomes.
+The credit allocated to each module is consistent with the difference between the module entry standard and minimum intended module learning outcomes.
+Elements such as practice placement and work based phases are provided with the same rigour and attentiveness as other elements.
+The programme duration (expressed in terms of time from initial enrolment to completion) and its fulltime equivalent contact time (expressed in hours) are consistent with the difference between the minimum entry standard and award standard and with the credit allocation.
+13 ory Comment: See below